Image credit: James Suliburk/Baylor College of Medicine

 Right now, we are probably 3 to 5 years from deployment in hospitalsLivia S Eberlin

-Livia Schiavinato Eberlin is Associate Professor in the Department of Surgery at Baylor College of Medicine and Adjunct Professor in the Chemistry Department at the University of Texas at Austin.
+Livia Schiavinato Eberlin is Associate Professor in the Department of Surgery at Baylor College of Medicine and Adjunct Professor in the Chemistry Department at the University of Texas in Austin.
 Her research group is focused on developing mass spectrometry technologies to address critical problems in health-related research.
 Her passion for mass spectrometry started as an undergraduate research assistant at the State University of Campinas (UNICAMP) in Brazil.
 During her PhD studies, she developed and applied ambient ionization MS imaging to human cancer diagnosis.
 In recognition of her innovative work, Prof. Eberlin and her research team have received many awards including the Nobel Laureate Signature Award from the American Chemical Society, the L’Oréal for Women in Science Fellowship, a Moore Inventor Award and a MacArthur Fellowship.

 The article was first published on www.tectales.com.